Study: Chromosome change points to autism

 Researchers tracked down nine of the 18 people in the database with the genetic deletion.
 All nine had cognitive impairments, and six of them had autism, the study said.

-To confirm these findings, researchers looked at two other databases that had genetic information for 7,522 people with autism or schizophrenia.
-They found the same deletion in two people with an autism spectrum disorder or cognitive impairment, and four adults with schizophrenia.
+To confirm these findings, researchers examined two other databases with genetic information for 7,522 people with autism or schizophrenia.
+They found the same deletion in two people with an autism spectrum disorder or cognitive impairment and four adults with schizophrenia.
 None of the 43,076 healthy people tested had the deletion.

 “That means the deletion has a major phenotypic effect,” Ledbetter said.
 “It can manifest as developmental delay, intellectual disability or autism, or it may not be diagnosed and recognized until adulthood when there are psychiatric manifestations that lead to a diagnosis of schizophrenia.”